40 Dinner Ideas That Don't Need a Recipe

 By combining all of the ingredients listed above, you'll create a meal that's packed with equal parts, fiber, protein, nutrition, and yum.
 And thanks to the almonds, the salad also serves up a major fat-burning punch.

 What You'll Need: Quinoa, low-sodium teriyaki sauce, chopped red onion, chopped red bell peppers, chopped broccoli florets, chopped sugar snap peas

-We’re not quite sure why, but it seems that everything tastes better when you eat it out of a bowl—that’s likely why everything from smoothies to tacos are being deconstructed and housed inside of them.
-For this healthified Chinese-inspired dish, we cooked up some quinoa and mixed it with some fresh veggies sauteed in a bottled teriyaki sauce.
-Why’d we pick quinoa over rice?
-Since this meal doesn’t serve up any meat, we wanted to ensure you’d get a solid hit of complete protein—and quinoa provides just that.
+We're not quite sure why, but it seems that everything tastes better when you eat it out of a bowl—that's likely why everything from smoothies to tacos is being deconstructed and housed inside of them.
+For this Chinese-inspired dish, we cooked quinoa and mixed it with fresh veggies sautéed in a bottled teriyaki sauce.
+Why'd we pick quinoa over rice?
+Because this meal doesn't serve up any meat, we wanted to ensure you'd get a solid hit of complete protein—and quinoa provides just that.
 Rice, however, does not.
-For more vegetarian sources of the protein, check out these 26 Best Vegetarian Sources of Protein.
+For more vegetarian sources of protein, check out these best vegetarian sources of protein.

 Stovetop Cheesy Chicken & Vegetables

 What You'll Need: 2 cloves minced garlic, Italian dressing, Italian-style frozen vegetable blend, skinless chicken breasts, shredded parmesan cheese